RAPT Therapeutics Announces Pr - GuruFocus.com

 Forward-Looking Statements

-This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, including statements relating to RAPT’s expectations regarding the completion, timing and size of the proposed public offering.
+This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, including statements relating to RAPT’s expectations regarding the expected completion and timing of closing of the underwritten public offering.
 These statements are subject to significant risks and uncertainties and actual results could differ materially from those projected.
 RAPT cautions investors not to place undue reliance on the forward-looking statements contained in this release.
-These risks and uncertainties include, without limitation, risks and uncertainties related to market conditions, the risk that the proposed public offering will not be consummated on the terms or in the amounts contemplated or otherwise, and the satisfaction of customary closing conditions related to the proposed public offering.
-Risks and uncertainties relating to RAPT and its business can be found in the “Risk Factors” section of RAPT’s Form 10-Q for the quarter ended September 30, 2022, filed with the SEC on November 10, 2022, and in the preliminary prospectus supplement related to the proposed public offering to be filed with the SEC.
+These risks and uncertainties include, without limitation, risks and uncertainties related to market conditions and the satisfaction of closing conditions related to the offering.
+Risks and uncertainties relating to RAPT and its business can be found in the “Risk Factors” section of RAPT’s Form 10-Q for the quarter ended September 30, 2022, filed with the SEC on November 10, 2022, and in the preliminary prospectus supplement related to the public offering filed with the SEC on November 17, 2022, and in the final prospectus supplement related to the public offering to be filed with the SEC.
 RAPT undertakes no duty or obligation to update any forward-looking statements contained in this release as a result of new information, future events or changes in RAPT’s expectations, except as required by law.

 RAPT Media Contact: